-A review of the data collected during the reporting period identified that other than the increase in plant operational hours due to the energy crisis, there were no significant changes in circumstances to the previous reporting period.
+A review of the data collected during the reporting period identified that there were no significant changes in circumstances to the previous reporting period.
 The environmental performance of Colongra was generally consistent with the original predictions made and conclusions drawn in the documents listed under Condition 1.1.